seirin-blu/Firefox-Halo/README.md

 v2.2.0: This update resolved some very minor bugs and changed some image file names

-V3.0.0: v3.0.0 adds a lot.
+v3.0.0: v3.0.0 adds a lot.
 It adds 40 various bookmark icons specially made to match the style and color of Firefox Halo.
 There are far too many to show here, so peak inside of the icons folder.

+v3.1.0: This update fixes the color of the download icon and animation and makes it so that the colors in the url bar switch when text is selected.

 ## Missing Features
 * Animation when bookmarking a page needs to be colored correctly
-* Animation for downloading and downloaded icon before clicking need the correct color
+* "Search with Google" color in URL bar needs to be changed
+* Link color in URL bar needs to be changed